-- Use Oracle Database Installation Guide for hp-ux Itanium to install Oracle Database. - From Oracle Database, use Database Configuration Assistant to manage your databases.
+- 1. Use Oracle Database Installation Guide for IBM zSeries Based Linux to install Oracle Database. - 2.
+From Oracle Database, use Database Configuration Assistant to manage your databases.

 You can also administer and monitor the database with Oracle Enterprise Manager Grid Control, which is installed by default with Oracle Database.
 Oracle Enterprise Manager Grid Control includes the Oracle Management Agent, Oracle Management Service, and Oracle Management Repository, as well as Grid Control, a browser-based central console through which administrators can perform all monitoring, administration, and configuration tasks for the enterprise.